frmar440/MemristiveDeepNeuralDecoder/README.md

 $ pip install cmake scikit-build torch pybind11
 ```

-Then, the library can be compiled by running:
+Then, the library can be compiled:
 ```
-$ python setup.py build_ext --inplace
+$ mkdir build
+$ cd build
+build$ cmake ..
+build$ make
 ```

 Update the `PYTHONPATH` for the session (has to be run for every session):